Terms and Conditions

 19. Your Information

-We may run checks on you (and anyone else also responsible for payment) at Credit Reference and Fraud Prevention agencies, initially and periodically to help us assess your ability to pay our bills.
+We may run checks on you (and anyone else also responsible for payment) at Credit Reference and Fraud Prevention agencies, initially and periodically to help us assess your ability to pay for your Energy bills.
 When we run this check, the credit reference agency will record the fact that a check was made (even in the event that you do not become an Octopus Energy customer).

 19.2 If you have an account with us, we will routinely share information about your payment record with credit reference agencies.
-If we consider that your account is in default (i.e. you have not paid us and are in breach of your agreement with us) we will notify you and if you do not pay us we will report the unpaid debt to credit reference agencies who will record that default on your credit file.
+If we consider that your account is in default (i.e. you have not paid us and are in breach of your Contract) we will notify you and if you do not pay us, we will report the unpaid debt to credit reference agencies who will record that default on your credit file.